Web Application Firewall (WAF) Security

 It’s also worth noting that both host-based WAFs and network-based WAFs only work if you have access to your web servers and/or network hardware.
 This is becoming increasingly unusual especially in the SMB market where there has been a huge move towards the cloud.

 This is one reason for the popularity of cloud-based WAFs.
 Another reason, however, is that they are easy to implement, affordable (especially if you buy them as part of a website vulnerability scanner), and effective.
-You are unlikely to get the same level of customizability as you do with the other options, but frankly, it’s debatable how many SMBs are actually going to want it let alone need it.
+You are unlikely to get the same level of customizability as you do with the other options, but frankly, it’s debatable how many SMBs are actually going to want it to let alone need it.
 Affordability and ease of use are probably far higher priorities.

 Please click here now to have your website scanned, for free, by cWatch from Comodo.